 Information & Policies

 Students should refer to the route number posted in the right side window of the bus.
 The letters EH signify Edison High.
 All bus schedules are located in the main office area.
-LATE BUSES RUN ON THURSDAY (Students will need a bus pass to board a late bus.
+LATE BUSES RUN ON Mondays and Thursdays (Students will need a bus pass to board a late bus.
 The teacher/staff member with whom they were working will give the bus pass to them.)

 All students are expected to dress appropriately for a K-12 educational environment.
 Any clothing that interferes with or disrupts the educational environment is unacceptable.
-Clothing with language or images that are vulgar, discriminatory, or obscene or clothing that promotes illegal or violent conduct, such as the unlawful use of weapons, drugs, alcohol, tobacco, or drug paraphernalia, or clothing that contains threats such as gang symbols is prohibited.
+Clothing with language or images that are vulgar, discriminatory, racist and/or culturally divisive, or obscene or clothing that promotes illegal or violent conduct, such as gang symbols, Confederate flags, swastikas, and KKK references, the unlawful use of weapons, drugs, alcohol, tobacco, or drug paraphernalia, or clothing that contains threats is prohibited.
 Clothing should fit, be neat and clean, and conform to standards of safety, good taste, and decency.
-Clothing that exposes cleavage, private parts, the midriff, or undergarments or that is otherwise sexually provocative is prohibited.
-Parents of students requiring accommodation for religious beliefs, disability, or other good cause should contact the principal.
+Clothing that exposes private areas or an excessive amount of bare skin is prohibited.

 Family Life Education